-Internships within our department are required and provide you with the opportunity to apply the course work in a wide variety of community settings that serve individuals and families.
+Human Development and Family Science internships provide you with an opportunity to apply your coursework in a wide variety of community settings that serve individuals and families.

 Service-learning is the application of academic skills and knowledge to address a community need, issue, or problem and to enhance student learning.
 Currently, our department offers the following courses that enable students to work in their community.

 HDFS 4830S/6830S: Death, Dying, and Bereavement Across the Lifespan

 Visit FACS Study Away to learn more about opportunities through domestic or international study programs.*Please note that education abroad opportunities may meet our departmental research internship requirements (HDFS 5950), but they will not meet the applied internship requirements (HDFS 5910).

 Do you need financial support?